-- High School Education required
+- Required: High School or GED completion

-- Bachelor’s degree and experience working with individuals with developmental delays preferred
+- Preferred: Bachelor’s degree and experience working with individuals with developmental delays

 Resumes and letters of interest should be sent to:

-Meghan Cartwright, M.Ed., Assistant Director
+Megan Cartwright, M.Ed., Assistant Director

 The Rise School of Denver, in recognition of its responsibilities to its staff, volunteers, and the community it serves, reaffirms its policy to ensure fair and equal treatment in all its employment practices for all persons, regardless of race, color, religion, sex, national origin, age, disability, or veteran status.